 Church & Dwight began active advertising campaigns to maintain commitment and loyalty to soda-based products.
 Among the comprehensive promotion measures were rebranding.
 The logo was made bright and light.

-White letters and a white background for the corporate image increased the clarity of the picture, so it was better remembered in detail.
+White letters on a white background for the corporate image increased the picture’s clarity, making it better remembered in detail.
 With this decision, the owners practically demonstrated the whitening action of soda.
 The color also evoked associations with the product itself.

-In the lower part of the circle, there was a slogan indicating the main advantage of the company’s products: the standard of cleanliness.
+In the lower part of the circle, a slogan highlighted the main advantage of the company’s products: cleanliness.

 The round shape is a symbol of harmony.
 The company’s product is perfect and has multiple applications.
 With the arrival of soda in the house comes cleanliness, safety, and the smell of baking in the kitchen.
-The circle is a symbol of a seal as a sign of quality.
+The circle is a symbol of a seal, signifying quality.

 Font and Colors